UbiquityRobotics/learn/programming_your_robot/verification.md

 #### &uarr;[top](https://ubiquityrobotics.github.io/learn/)

-### Basic Sanity Tests To Verify Core Operation
+## Basic Sanity Tests To Verify Core Operation

-This page tells how to verify basic operation of the product.
+This page tells how to verify basic operation of the Magni robot.
-If the user has Magni Silver then the robot will have a few blue LEDs on top that will be helpful but not required to do these tests.
+If you have Magni Silver then the robot will have a few blue LEDs on top that will be helpful but not required to do these tests.

 ### Wifi HotSpot Verification

-The robot when no LAN cable is attached by default prior to PiFi configuration to your WiFi network will supply a HotSpot for WiFi connection.
+If no LAN cable is attached and if the robot has not been configured to look for a WiFi OR if no WiFi can be seen then the Magni software will create a HotSpot that you can connect to with your laptop.

-If you have Magni Silver with Sonar board then as the robot is powered up the LED2 (right LED on Sonar board as seen from the front) will light with dim blue light.
+If you have Magni Silver with the Sonar board then as the robot is powered up the LED2 (right LED on Sonar board as seen from the front) will light with dim blue light.
 After 6 or so seconds that LED will turn off.
-After about 16 or so seconds if WiFi is able to come up LED2 will start to blink about once per second brightly indicating that the WiFi HotSpot is up.
+After about 16 or so seconds if WiFi is able to come up LED2 will start to blink brightly about once per second indicating that the WiFi HotSpot is up.
 At this time if you have on your smartphone some sort of WiFi network scanner you will see a ubiquityrobotics WiFi with last 4 digits being a unique hex value.

 You will also see this HotSpot show up on your laptop and will be able to connect.
-Read [HERE](https://learn.ubiquityrobotics.com/connecting) for details.
+Read [HERE](https://learn.ubiquityrobotics.com/connecting) for more.
-Again, the goal of this page is just to verify operation and NOT to walk through other processes elsewhere on this Ubiquity Robotic 'Learn' set of pages.

 ### Basic Movement Tests:
-   - The first Test is Firmware Only test:  With no RasPi connected, power up the Motor controller with ESTOP not active.
+   - The first Test is a Firmware Only test: With no WiFi connected, have the red 'ESTOP' switch in the 'out' position and the black main power switch pushed in so the Magni is totally off.
+Then push the black main power switch which will turn on main power.
+At this point the main power switch will be in the 'out' position.

-     RESULT: No jump in motors and motors are in locked state strongly resisting movement.
+     RESULT: No jump in motors and motors are in the locked state strongly resisting movement.

    - The next tests are full system.
-Power up unit with ESTOP switch allowing power to motors AND/OR ESTOP powering down motors then power up motors within 5 seconds
+Power up unit with ESTOP switch allowing power to motors AND/OR ESTOP powering down motors then power up motors within 5 seconds.

  RESULT: Wheels PID locked wheels to a stopped state with full resistance. (we did this in 5 sec to do so before motor node started up)
    - Edit ROS log with
-   `vi roslaunch-logs /rosout.log'
+   ``vi `roslaunch-logs`/rosout.log``

    and verify that the last
 'Firmware version' line in the log is the expected firmware version.